syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 ### Show Header Row

+Disabling the **ShowHeaderRow** property hides the header row of the table.
+It's default value is TRUE.

 {% highlight dart %}
 //Gets or sets a Boolean value indicating whether to hide/display header row. table.showHeaderRow = false;
 {% endhighlight %}

 ### Show Total Row

+Enabling the **ShowTotalRow** property shows the total row of the table.
+It's default value is FALSE.

 {% highlight dart %}
 //Gets or sets a Boolean value indicating whether to hide/display total row.